VainlyStrain/Vailyn/README.md

 > **Vailyn 2.0**
 >
 > Since v2.0, Vailyn has a Qt5 interface.
 Fire it up with the `--app` argument!
->
-> The app is still in beta, so expect unpatched issues.

 ### About